 Estimates and underlying assumptions are reviewed on an ongoing basis and are consistent with the Company's risk management and climate-related commitments where appropriate.
-Revisions to estimates are recognised prospectively.
+Revisions to estimates are recognized prospectively.

-(a) Assumptions and estimation uncertainties
+Assumptions and estimation uncertainties

-Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment in the next financial year to amounts reported as at and for the year ended December 31, 2024, is included below:
+Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year, is included below:

-(i) Measurement of defined benefit obligations
+Measurement of defined benefit obligations